 The Re-Imagining the Garden City Design Ideas Competition was launched in October 2018 by the Letchworth Garden City Heritage Foundation, working in partnership with the RIBA, Anglian Water, BRE, Homes England, the Town and Country Planning Association and the University of Hertfordshire.

-This design ideas competition aims to discover new designs for a modern garden city to meet the needs of the 21st century, whilst recapturing the pioneering spirit that led to the development of the world's first Garden City at Letchworth over a 100 years ago.
+This design ideas competition aimed to discover new designs for a modern Garden City to meet the needs of the 21st Century, whilst recapturing the pioneering spirit that led to the development of the world's first Garden City at Letchworth over a 100 years ago.

 The Foundation is successor to First Garden City Limited.
 It is a community benefit society, owning the freehold of the Letchworth Estate.
 The Heritage Foundation reinvests surplus from the estate back into the local community through a series of charitable services and grant giving.
 It also applies a management scheme which seeks to preserve the character and quality of the world’s first garden city.